Social Studies

 Modern West (European History 1500-1945)

-Description: This course examines the maturation and diffusion of Western civilization from the Italian Renaissance to the end of the Second World War.
+The course examines the maturation and diffusion of Western civilization from the Italian Renaissance to the end of the Second World War.

-maintain a Christ-centered worldview in evaluating history and society;
+- Maintain a Christ-centered worldview in evaluating history and society.

-identify key people, ideas, and events that have influenced Western history;
+- Identify key people, ideas, and events that have influenced Western history.

-assess the intellectual heritage coming from Europe since the Reformation;
+- Assess the intellectual heritage coming from Europe since the Reformation.

-formulate educated opinions about the trends of the modern era; 5. interpret historical events with a view to the past and the present;
+- Formulate educated opinions about the trends of the modern era; 5. interpret historical events with a view to the past and the present.

-offer critical appraisal of historical writings (both primary and secondary sources);
+- Offer critical appraisal of historical writings (both primary and secondary sources).

-become adept at asking questions that probe for deeper historical understanding;
+- Become adept at asking questions that probe for deeper historical understanding.

-write and converse insightfully concerning historical persons, ideas, and events;
+- Write and converse insightfully concerning historical persons, ideas, and events.

-demonstrate research skills suitable for a historian’s work.
+- Demonstrate research skills suitable for a historian’s work.